postmatic/epoch/readme.txt

 == Changelog ==

+= 0.5 =

+- Added support for WP-Markdown for making a nice little toolbar on your comment form
+- Cleaned up descending order a bit on the presentation side
+- The submit button now greys out if the comment is taking longer than normal to post
+- Pretty icons and screenshots

 = 0.2.4 =

 - Fixed a bug in descending order sorting.
 Try again if you love descending.